 If use.region="both", overlaps between any row/column region and the first/second interacting region of subject are considered.
 If use.region="same", only overlaps between row regions and the first interacting regions, or between column regions and the second interacting regions are considered.
-If use.region="reverse", only overlaps between row regions and the second interacting regions, or between row regions and the first interacting regions and the first interacting regions and the first interacting regions.
+If use.region="reverse", only overlaps between row regions and the second interacting regions, or between row regions and the first interacting regions are considered.